 As a closed-end investment company that is registered with the SEC, the Fund is subject to the federal securities laws, including the Investment Company Act and the rules thereunder.
-The Investment Company Act generally limits the extent to which the Fund is able to use borrowings and "uncovered" transactions that give rise to a form of leverage, including reverse repurchase agreements and any other senior securities representing indebtedness, to 33 1/3% of the Fund's total assets, including assets attributable to such leverage.
+The Investment Company Act generally limits the extent to which the Fund is able to use borrowings and "uncovered" transactions that give rise to a form of leverage, including reverse repurchase agreements and any other senior securities representing indebtedness, to $33\frac{1}{3}\%$ of the Fund's total assets, including assets attributable to such leverage.
 That is, the value of the Fund's total assets less all liabilities and indebtedness not represented by senior securities (for these purposes, "total net assets") will be at least 300% of the senior securities representing indebtedness.
 In addition, the Fund is not permitted to declare any cash dividend or other distribution on common shares unless, at the time of such declaration, this asset coverage test is satisfied.

-The SEC recently adopted Rule 18f-4 under the Investment Company Act ("Rule 18f-4"), which will regulate the use of derivatives and certain related instruments, including reverse repurchase agreements, by certain funds registered under the Investment Company Act.
-The Fund intends to qualify as a "limited derivatives user" as defined in Rule 18f-4, and accordingly the Fund will not be required to establish a derivatives risk management program or to appoint a derivatives risk manager.
+Rule 18f-4 under the Investment Company Act ("Rule 18f-4") regulates the use of derivatives and certain related instruments, including reverse repurchase agreements, by certain funds registered under the Investment Company Act.
+The Fund intends to qualify as a "limited derivatives user" as defined in Rule 18f-4, and accordingly the Fund is not required to establish a derivatives risk management program or to appoint a derivatives risk manager.
 The Fund has, however, adopted policies and procedures to manage its aggregate derivatives risk.

-Since the Fund intends to qualify as a limited derivatives user, the Fund will treat its holdings of reverse repurchase agreements as senior securities under Section 18 of the Investment Company Act.
-Accordingly, reverse repurchase agreements will be subject to the 300% asset coverage requirements described above.
-The Fund will combine the aggregate amount of indebtedness associated with reverse repurchase agreements or similar financing instruments with the aggregate amount of any other senior securities representing indebtedness when calculating the relevant asset coverage ratio.
+Since the Fund qualifies as a limited derivatives user, the Fund treats its holdings of reverse repurchase agreements as senior securities under Section 18 of the Investment Company Act.
+Accordingly, reverse repurchase agreements are subject to the 300% asset coverage requirements described above.
+The Fund combines the aggregate amount of indebtedness associated with reverse repurchase agreements or similar financing instruments with the aggregate amount of any other senior securities representing indebtedness when calculating the relevant asset coverage ratio.

-To the extent that Wholly-Owned Entities directly incur leverage in the form of debt, the amount of such recourse leverage used by the Fund and such Wholly-Owned Entities will be consolidated and treated as senior securities for purposes of complying with the Investment Company Act's limitations on leverage by the Fund.
-Accordingly, it is the Fund's present intention to utilize leverage through debt or borrowings, including reverse repurchase agreements, in an amount not to exceed 33 1/3% of the Fund's total assets (i.e., maintain 300% asset coverage), including the amount of any direct debt or borrowing by Wholly-Owned Entities.
+To the extent that Wholly-Owned Entities directly incur leverage in the form of debt, the amount of such recourse leverage used by the Fund and such Wholly-Owned Entities is consolidated and treated as senior securities for purposes of complying with the Investment Company Act's limitations on leverage by the Fund.
+Accordingly, it is the Fund's present intention to utilize leverage through debt or borrowings, including reverse repurchase agreements, in an amount not to exceed 331/3% of the Fund's total assets (i.e., maintain 300% asset coverage), including the amount of any direct debt or borrowing by Wholly-Owned Entities.
 Certain types of the Fund's investments may also utilize property level debt financing (i.e., mortgages on properties that are non-recourse to the Fund except in extremely limited circumstances).